The Quick, Easy (And Not So Cheesy) Guide to Happiness

 - Get deep.
 Focus on experiences, skills, and people — not just material things.
 Also, elaborate on the “because” portion.
 How has this helped or changed you?
 How does it make you feel?
 What have you learned?

 - Hold yourself accountable.
 Set a calendar reminder to go off at the same time every week.
 Put a post it note on your computer that says, “What am I grateful for?”
-Even create a gratitude journal on the forum.

 - Keep this going for at least 3 weeks.
 You need to form a habit so that this becomes second nature.